Poolitzer/poolitzer.github.io/_pages/methods.md

 ---
 Dreamgraphs aim is to give foreign developern a nice way to work with Telegraph.
 Therefore, we didn't rename anything from the API.
 You can have a look at the documentation of Telegraph [here](http://telegra.ph/api) and don't need to think about any differences.

-I will give you a quick introduction to this side (and in some extend to the API) now so you are able to navigate and find anything you want quickly.

-You will work with Dreamgraph in this easy way: You call a method.
-Dreamgraph returns you an object.
-We build the documentation in the same way: First, you will find all the methods.
-After that, we explain the objects.

 ## Account

 Everything related to your account.